THE Five SECRETS OF WINE PAIRING

 Kiss of Wine - one glass at a time

-So with the pandemic complicating the Christmas holidays even further, the Kiss of Wine selection of canned wines sourced from small winemakers keeps things simpler, particularly for food pairing.
-With only small gatherings allowed this year, why not enjoy pairing your favourite recipes one single-served can at a time?
+So with the pandemic complicating the Christmas holidays even further, the Kiss of Wine selection of canned wines sourced from small winemakers keeps things simpler, particularly for food and wine pairing.
+With only small gatherings allowed this year, why not enjoy pairing your favourite recipes one single-served can of wine at a time?
 Nothing goes to waste!

-Below we’ve selected our Christmas dinner favourites and which of our carefully chosen wines will complement them perfectly.
+Below we’ve selected our Christmas dinner favourites and which of our carefully chosen wines will complement them perfectly, think of this as the Kiss of Wine food and wine pairing rule book.

 1. ROASTED RED MEATS